Inland Marine History Archive - Logo

 RMCA was one of the prime providers of marine communications equipment and services for more than 40 years.
 It appears that on the lakes both RMCA and Lorain Electronics gear were the most popular with Lorain having the top position.
 On the rivers one ex-serviceman indicated that most of the AM gear that he serviced was RMCA brand.
 However, some of the early AM gear was Western Electric and Dennis Widdows, who did service work for Lorain from a Chicago base, stated that in addition to working on the "lakers" he went down the Illinois River servicing boat gear - probably Lorain.

 The Great Lakes Cruise ships the SS South American, SS North American and the SS Alabama each had a RMCA ET-8031 system to support multichannel AM transmission and receiving.
 The system had 6 receivers, a motor-generator power supply, and a coil switching transmitter housed in a large cabinet.
 The system was operated from a control panel that could be located anywhere on the ship.
-Tom Drake who served as radio op on these vessels provided these 3 images from the manual for this system.
+Tom Drake who served as radio op on these vessels provided the 8031 control head and cabinet images that are shown below.
+They are from the manual for this system.

 About 1944-5, RCA created an illustrated sales-pitch document profiling its capabilities for the Russian Peoples Commissariat of Electrical Industry.
 Someone with foresight saved this document and the significant pages are available, in PDF form, at: http://www.skywaves.ar88.net/Docs- the website of Al Klase - N3FRQ.
 My thanks to Al for permitting me to host this 19-page extract of RMCA data.